Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/object-spawning.md

 Fortunately, Netcode for GameObjects provides you with a way to be in control over the instatiation and destruction process for one or many netcode objects by via the `INetworkPrefabInstanceHandler` interface.
 Any `INetworkPrefabInstanceHandler`implementation should be registered with the `NetworkPrefabHandler`(for multiple netcode objects see [Object Pooling](../advanced-topics/object-pooling)) to accomplish this.

 The easiest way to not destroy a network Prefab instance is to have something, other than the instance itself, keeping a reference to the instance.
-This way you can simply set the root `GameObject` to be inactive when it is despawned while still being able to set it active when the same network Prefab type needs to be respawned.
+This way you can simply set the root `GameObject` to be inactive when it's despawned while still being able to set it active when the same network Prefab type needs to be respawned.
 Below is one example of how you can accomplish this for a single netcode object instance:

 ```csharp
 public class SinglePooledDynamicSpawner : NetworkBehaviour, INetworkPrefabInstanceHandler